top of page

 Dreams?
 Crumbs.

-And to top it off, a delightfully grumpy gatekeeper informed us tickets only go on sale at 8.
-Fabulous.
-Just what I needed.
+A security guard then informed us tickets only go on sale at 8.

 By then, I was done.
 Emotionally.
 Spiritually.
 Caffeine-deficient.